robinmattern/FRDocs_dev01-robin/FRApps/fr020100_My-HTML-Custom.md

 #### 1. Review Files

--  Using VSCode, in a folder called "0c1_my-basic-blocks", open:
+-  Using VSCode, in a folder called "1c1_my-html-custom-app" (inside your Client1 folder), open:
     - index.<b>html</b> and
     - index.<b>css</b>